 The surgery’s internal communication channel is split into three areas – ‘Main (default) Feed’, ‘Departmental Updates’, and ‘Positivity’ which includes positive feedback from work, positive feedback from non-work, food and social events (for after lockdown) to build the company culture.
 Within ‘Positivity’ the organization encourages its team to provide feedback, awards, and rewards to each other.
 These are recorded on individual profiles and staff can refer to them in their appraisals and reviews as part of their achievements.
 Whilst verbal feedback gets forgotten and e-mails get lost, StaffCircle ‘collects’ these interactions with the view of building employee engagement and an inclusive culture.

 Easily accessible records and reports for CQC assessments

 StaffCircle’s dashboards and reporting capabilities provide the leadership team with insight into who has read communications or interacted with content.
 The system can highlight low engagement which allows managers to tackle any issues before they take root.
 They can also re-target certain user groups to ensure that critical communication isn’t missed.
 So, when it comes to pulling information and evidence together for the CQC it is all in StaffCircle.
 There is clear visibility on what was sent, when it was sent and which user groups it was sent to.
 Managers can access the information with just a few clicks.

-Implementing StaffCircle means removing barriers to communications and an easy way to record and display important data which we can use for our CQC audits.
-I also love the tasks feature which I use for organising my day to day workload.
+Implementing StaffCircle means removing barriers to communication and having an easy way to record and display inportant data that we can use for our CQC audits.
+I also love the tasks feature, which I use for organising my daily workloadJamal Syed, IT Manager